Human Resources Policies

 - Normally, the work should not be performed for the budget executive for whom the staff member regularly works.

-- A staff member's participation in a project that involves extra compensation from another University fiscal unit must have prior approval for the participation and the amount of extra compensation from the staff member's budget executive.
-In no case should the Supplemental II compensation being paid in total for a fiscal year exceed 20% of the exempt employee's base salary, unless approved in advance by the staff member's budget executive.
+- A staff member receiving extra compensation from another University fiscal unit must have prior approval for the participation and the amount of extra compensation from the staff member's budget executive.
+In no case should the Supplemental I compensation being paid in total for a fiscal year exceed an amount that would extend a contract beyond 48 weeks (paid at the weekly rate of the appointment).
+Supplemental II compensation being paid in total for a fiscal year shall not exceed 20% of the exempt employee's annualized salary, unless approved in advance by the staff member's budget executive.

 For all extra assignments, an electronic Supplementary Compensation form (SUPP) is used to initiate and process compensation payments for Supplementary I and Supplementary II appointments.
 The SUPP form must be appropriately routed to the employee's home budget area for review and approval.